 Find Dulom Falls

 A few streaks of sunlight shot through making for some pretty epic lighting conditions down at the falls.
-A bunch of local kids were jumping and playing around in the falls.
-The pool wasn’t very deep and unless you are local, under 10 years old and half ninja, I would advise not to do any jumping or such at Dulom Falls.
+A bunch of local kids was jumping and playing around in the falls.
+The pool wasn’t very deep and unless you are local, under 10 years old, and half ninja, I would advise not to do any jumping or such at Dulom Falls.
 It was only about 5-6 feet deep at the very deepest point.
+Finding this waterfall was one of the coolest things we did on Tablas Island.

 View full blog post: 4 EPIC WATERFALLS ON TABLAS, ROMBLON